FHSU-AustinHoward/miniproject2AustinHoward/README.md

 ## Getting Started
-You will need to download [this](https://www.kaggle.com/datasets/rkiattisak/sports-car-prices-dataset) 'Sports Car Prices Dataset' from Kaggle.com in order to use the same dataframes as this project
+You will need to download [this](https://www.kaggle.com/datasets/rkiattisak/sports-car-prices-dataset) 'Sports Car Prices Dataset' from Kaggle.com in order to use the same dataframes as the project intended.

+[Note]: You must add 'Sports Car Prices Dataset' to the running directory of main.py in order for this script to work.

 ### Pip install instructions
 In a terminal window, please type the following: